 Weeks two to four

-After about four weeks, give yourself a test.
+After about four weeks back in an indoor pool, give yourself a test.
 Either do a time trial over a distance you’re familiar with or do a Critical Swim Speed (CSS) test (see previous articles on this subject or search for CSS test).

 Weeks five and beyond